 How to use a Passing Place

 The biggest puzzle for new users of single track roads appears to be how to use the passing places.
-It’s quite easy, but we’ve seen people making simple mistakes.
+It’s quite easy, but we’ve seen people making simple mistakes in countries around the world.

 If you see a car stopped by a passing place waiting for you, with the passing place on your left, then you should pull into it.
 Sometimes the place will be large enough that you can do this without stopping, and just carefully drive in and out of the place.
 Sometimes this won’t be possible, and you will have to stop in the passing place and let the other vehicle drive on before you leave it.